 - 1. The building sanitary drainage shall be piped by gravity to a point five (5) feet outside the building and shall be connected to the site sanitary system. - 2.
 CN22-4: Lift station alarm systems must match existing campus SCADA Reporting System. - 3.
 CN22-5: Each pumping station control system must match existing campus infrastructure. - 4.
-Drains for water systems shall consist of gate valves and hose nipples. - 5.
-Wye strainers shall be equipped with valves for blow-down cleaning. - 6.
-Floor drains with trap primers shall be provided in all toilet rooms, janitorial closets, mechanical rooms, and emergency eyewash and shower equipment stations. - Clean-out plugs in piping shall be set with Teflon sealer or other approved lubricant.
+Please refer to Division 33 Utilities for more details on points 1-3 above. - 5.
+Drains for water systems shall consist of gate valves and hose nipples. - Wye strainers shall be equipped with valves for blow-down cleaning. - 7.
+Floor drains with trap primers shall be provided in all toilet rooms, janitorial closets, mechanical rooms, and emergency eyewash and shower equipment stations. - 8.
+Clean-out plugs in piping shall be set with Teflon sealer or other approved lubricant.